Far-Se/tabame/README.md

 # **🧰 QuickActionsMenu**
 You can bind Quick Actions Menu to a hotkey and access functions such as setting specific volume, spotify control, tabame functions, change audio output, and run commands.

+**v1.3**: QuickActionsMenu now includes almost all QuickActions Buttons from QuickMenu.

 # **📷 Fancyshot**
 With Fancyshot you can capture custom screenshots.
 You can set a background stock image, custom image, capture itself or transparency.
 Also you can change image padding or background padding and add a watermark.